MrBenJ/modern-js-by-example/005-asynchronous-tooling.md

 });
 ```
 Take note that we didn't need to use a fake HTTP server tool like `sinon`.
 We simulated both good and bad calls by passing data back in using `.next()`.
-This is why `Generator` was used instead of `async function`s for `Redux-Saga`, and the primary real-world use case for **Why Generators have practical usage**.
+This is why `Generator` was used instead of `async function`s for `Redux-Saga`, and an excellent real-world use case for **practical generator usage**

 In short, if you need to pass logic or data back into an `async function`, it should probably be a `Generator`.